 - Starting down a new career path

 Susan has a Bachelor’s degree in Accounting from Iowa State University and an MBA from the University of Texas at Austin.
-She earned her professional coaching certification from the College of Executive Coaching, and holds an Associate Certified Coach credential from from the International Coach Federation.
-She has been recognized by Texas Executive Women as a “Woman on the Move” for her leadership and community service and was featured in The Diversity Journal as a “Woman Worth Watching”.
+She earned her professional coaching certification from the College of Executive Coaching, and holds a Professional Certified Coach credential from from the International Coach Federation.
+She has been recognized by Texas Executive Women as a "Woman on the Move" for her leadership and community service and was featured in The Diversity Journal as a "Woman Worth Watching".